Arghali123/C/Pointers/note.md

 is also the same in which the string is initiated using array.Is there a difference?yes .The array version of this statement reserves a memory of 20 bytes where as pointer only reserves a memory of 13 bytes.
 ![size in pointers](Photos/size.jpg)
-Similary for example in two dimensional array,or initializing an array or pointers to strings.If we initialize set of strings using two dimensional array like:
+Similary for example in two dimensional array,or initializing an array or pointers to strings.If we initialize set of strings using two dimensional array like:char list [5][10]={"ram","shyam","hari","babu","sitaram"};
 ![in 2d array](Photos/twoD.jpg)

 ![array of pointers](Photos/array_pointer.jpg)